 The Yellow Slave Trade

-Which led me to pull out an old book of mine.
-Soiled Doves is a compendium of prostitution in the early West, and one of the chapters is devoted to the Yellow Slave Trade, a practice much worse than the slavery in the South which ended with the Civil War.
+Soiled Doves is a compendium of prostitution in the early West, and one of the chapters is devoted to the Yellow Slave Trade, a practice much worse than the slavery in the South, which ended with the Civil War.

-It also led me to a new suffragette.
+While researching the original post, I was led to a new suffragette.
 I love it when I can learn about someone heretofore unknown to me.

 Most American women, and possibly, women from other countries, are familiar with the names Susan B. Anthony, Amelia Bloomer, Sojourner Truth, and Louisa May Alcott.
 These were the women at the forefront of the suffragette movement in America in the 1800’s.
 It was a fight for the right to vote, as well as a fight for freedom from slavery in the south.

 A name that’s not so well known, but every bit as important, is that of Donaldina Cameron.
 Known at “The Angel of Chinatown”, she devoted her life from age 25 on, to cleaning up the worst that the west had to offer.
 And the worst was the “yellow slave trade” in San Francisco.
 Lincoln freed the black slaves in 1863, but slavery of the Chinese lasted well beyond that.
 The Mann Act of 1910 finally prohibited the interstate transportation of women for illegal and immoral purposes.
 It took another ten years or so before the imprisonment of Chinese women ceased.

 In 1882, the Gold Rush brought over 100,000 Chinese men to the fields in search of wealth.
 The US government established the Chinese Exclusion Act, which prohibited the men from bringing their families with them.
 It also prohibited them from marrying anyone other than a Chinese.
 This set the stage for an active prostitution ring in the city.